 Artificial light has been known to influence seabirds, which are highly visually oriented and can become disoriented at night in the presence of artificial light.
-Artificial light from drilling rigs and flares can attract birds depending on the weather, season, age of the birds and the lunar phase, which can lead to collisions, incineration and mortality (Merkel and Johansen 2011).
-A

-Norwegian study on bird impacts associated with offshore drilling has shown that the impact of flaring on flocks of birds is small and is only significant at night during migration periods (Ospar Commission 2007).
+Artificial light from drilling rigs and flares can attract birds depending on the weather, season, age of the birds and the lunar phase, which can lead to collisions, incineration and mortality (Montevecchi 2006).
+A Norwegian study on bird impacts associated with offshore drilling has shown that the impact of flaring on flocks of birds is small and is only significant at night during migration periods (Ospar Commission 2007).
 It was found that sound associated with drilling did not affect bird migrations and that 10% of birds were affected by light emitted from the main deck of offshore oil installations.
 With proper mitigation (minimization of flaring and reduction in horizontal light emission) the impacts of exploratory drilling on birds at risk is considered to be minimal.
-Seabird monitoring as part of the SOEP EEM has shown little to no effect on birds transiting to and from Sable Island or the Scotian Slope (CNSOPB 2011).
+Seabird monitoring as part of the SOEP EEM has shown little to no effect on birds transiting to and from Sable Island or the Scotian Slope (CNSOPB 2011b).
+A standardized protocol for monitoring seabirds is provided in Appendix C.

 Drilling noise can potentially cause a temporary avoidance of an area by marine species of special status.
 Continuous noise generated by a drill rig may cause prolonged avoidance by some demersal fish species from the immediate area (e.g., up to 400 m) (ICES 1995, cited in JWEL 2003).
 The spatial extent of avoidance for marine mammals is expected to be in the range of 0.5 to 1 km.
 Thompson et al. (2000) reports avoidance from a drill rig is expected to be limited beyond 100 m whereas avoidance from a drill ship may range from 1 to 10 km.
 The North Atlantic right whale is one species known to exhibit long distance avoidance behavior.
-The effect of drilling noise on marine mammals of special status is considered to be temporary and reversible (Davis et al. 1987).
+The effect of drilling noise on marine mammals of special status is considered to be temporary and reversible (Davis et al. 1998).
+To prevent adverse effects on marine mammals, mitigation measures for any drilling activities in proximity of cetacean critical habitat (the Gully, Shortland/Haldimand Canyons) will be evaluated during project-specific EAs.
+Season-specific acoustic modeling at the project-specific level may be required on a case by case basis.